shadowsnow124/Opencv-Face-detect/README.md

 ## Installation

-You can install the librarie using:
+This script request OpenCV library, You can install the librarie using:

 ```bash
 pip install opencv-python